Vasu-Vijay/COI/README.md

 # COI
-congo on reaching third question of level one of coi
+Congo on reaching third question of level one of COI.

+What is favourite of burnt paper??